FAQs on running the Boston Marathon® for a charity.

 7. Is there a training program and group runs?

-*Virtual CharityTeams runners will be able to train in our in-person runs providing COVID guidelines permit.
+Virtual CharityTeams runners will be able to train in our in-person runs as well.

 8. Will there be fundraising support?

 YES!
 We give you consistent communications and strategies including event planning.
 Each runner will have a fundraising page and be provided information pertaining to the charity they run for.
 CharityTeams runners successfully raise an average of $13,000 each for the Boston Marathon because of the incredible support and expertise of the CharityTeams network.

 9. What if I don't meet my fundraising obligation?